Home » PowerShell Tips » PowerShell Count Lines in File and Words

 PowerShell Count Lines in File and Words

-In this quick article, I will explain how to count lines in file and get number of lines and words in the file in specified directory using PowerShell script.
+In this quick article, I will explain how to count lines in a file and get a number of lines and words in the file in a specified directory using a PowerShell script.

-PowerShell Get-Content cmdlet get the content of file specified by path parameter and using Measure-Object cmdlet in PowerShell count lines file and words in file.
+PowerShell Get-Content cmdlet gets the content of the file specified by the path parameter and uses the Measure-Object cmdlet in the PowerShell count lines file and words in the file.

-Let’s understand using Get-Content and Measure-Object cmdlet to print number of lines in file.
+Let’s understand using Get-Content and Measure-Object cmdlet to print the number of lines in a file, word count and character count in a file.

-Note: Check if file exists in PowerShell before you use above script to get file name!
+Note: Check if the file exists in PowerShell before you use the above script to get the file name!

 PowerShell Count Lines in File

-Let’s consider an example to read the content of file specified at location D:\PowerShell\ and count lines in file and word in file as below
+Let’s consider an example of reading the content of a file specified at location D:\PowerShell\ and count lines in a file and words in the file as below.

 Get-Content -Path D:\PowerShell\ZeroMileFile.txt | Measure-Object -Line -Word -Character

-In the first command, PowerShell Get-Content cmdlet read the content of file specified by -Path parameter and pass output to second command as below
+In the first command, the PowerShell Get-Content cmdlet reads the content of the file specified by the -Path parameter and passes the output to the second command.

 Get-Content - Get file content